cristobalgvera/docker-files/README.md

 ## TL;DR

-To use any instance just go into specific folder and execute the following command:
+To use any instance just go into specific folder, fill `.env` file with your specifications following the `.env.example` file located on each folder and then execute the following command:

 ```bash
 docker compose up -d